byrneta/collegehockey-led-scoreboard/README.md

 | `pref_team_only` | Bool | `true`, `false` | self explanatory |

 ### Teams
 For the `teams` parameters, only put the team's ID.
-You can copy and paste your team's name from this table.
+You can copy and paste your team's ID from this table.

 | Team Name            | ID     |
 |----------------------|--------|